The Companies We Rate

 Launched in 2010 by UN Women & the United Nations Global Compact, the WEPs offer specific, measurable goals for gender equity.

-Gender Fair rates companies on a 100 point index on 4 key areas:
+Gender Fair rates companies on a 100 point index on five key areas:

 **We use the number provided to the SEC of the highest paid executives.
 For non-US companies where that data is not available we count the executives with the word Chief in their titles, and if that is not applicable, we use the company’s listing of top executives.

-- Does the paid maternity leave meet or exceed the current benchmark of 12 weeks?
+Does the paid maternity leave meet or exceed the current benchmark?

-- Does the paid paternity leave meet or exceed the current benchmark of six weeks?
+Does the paid paternity leave meet or exceed the current benchmark?

-- Does the company have family-friendly programs or policies, such as onsite childcare, breast milk shipping and lactation rooms?
+Does the company have programs or policies such as onsite childcare, breast milk shipping and lactation rooms?

-- Has the company published a gender pay gap audit?
+Has the company published a gender pay gap study?

-- Does the company have any of the following in regards to sexual harassment: a third party ethics hotline, ombuds, a non-retaliation policy or non-forced arbitration?
+Does the company have any of the following in regards to sexual harassment: a third party reporting hotline, ombuds, a non-forced arbitration policy?

-- Does the company/brand have community-based programs that focus on women specifically?
-Is this program national?
+Does the company have community-based programs that focus on women, girls, or gender equality specifically?

-- Does the company publish the financial contributions to its women-focused programs?
+Does the company publish the financial contributions to these programs?